FAForever/wiki-pages/New-To-FAF.md

 You can join 'All Welcome' games, host a game yourself, or play on the matchmaker.
 Playing rated games and winning some will help you build your rating, and getting a higher rating will enable you to join even more games.

 ## How can I tell if a game is rated?
-You can check out [this link](https://forum.faforever.com/topic/272/why-was-game-x-not-rated?_=1644593448265).
-It lists the things that can make games unrated.
+You can check out [this link](https://forum.faforever.com/topic/272/why-was-game-x-not-rated?_=1644593448265) to see the things that can make games unrated.
 If there is nothing that makes a game unrated, it is rated.

 ## How can I get cool new maps and mods from FAF?
 If you haven't already done so, you can [download and install the FAF client](https://faforever.com/client), make an account, and log into your account on the FAF client.
 There is a Maps tab and a Mods tab near the top of the FAF client.
 You can browse, search for, and download maps and mods on those tabs.